Prideland-Okoi/pre-program-tasks/fast-getname-api/README.md

 # Fast Full Name and PDF Upload API

-This project encompasses two APIs built with FastAPI - one for handling user information, specifically their first and last names, and the other for handling PDF file uploads and retrieval.
+This project encompasses three APIs built with FastAPI - one for handling user information, specifically their first and last names, the second one for handling PDF file uploads and retrieval and the other allows you to read the content of a PDF file..

 ## Fast Full Name API